coisme/PelionWS-L475VG-IOT01A/README.md

 Please use **Chrome** or **Firefox**. **Edge** and **Internet Explorer** may cause problen in this workshop process.

+Do not open multiple windows of Pelion Device Management console or online compiler.
+It may cause an error.

 ## Install Terminal Software

 In this workshop, we use terminal software for monitoring messages from the IoT device.
 Please install [Teraterm](https://ja.osdn.net/projects/ttssh2/) (Windows), [Coolterm](http://freeware.the-meiers.org) (Windows/macOS/Linux), or other terminal software.